AIModelShare/aimodelshare/aimodelshare/documentation/source/create_credentials.rst

 	.. image:: images/creds_file_example.png
    			:width: 600

+You can create this txt file manually or you can automatically create this file by inputting your credentials in response to simple prompts from the configure_credentials() function.
 The following code will prompt you to provide your credentials one at a time and pre-format a txt file for you to use in the future:

 .. code-block::